 Work Requirements Prior to Licensing

-Once you’ve passed your Uniform CPA Exam, you’ll be able to start accruing the work experience needed to get your Pennsylvania CPA license.
+Once you pass the CPA Exam, you’ll be able to start accruing the work experience needed to get your Pennsylvania CPA license.

-Before you’re eligible to apply for your license, you must complete one year (1600 hours) of relevant work experience.
+Before you’re eligible to become a CPA, you must complete one year (1600 hours) of relevant work experience.
 This may take place in a private industry or government setting, and must be verified by a current licensed CPA.

 Experience that does not count toward your work requirements include the following: